verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/run_vtr_flow.rst

     # Using the Surelog plugin if installed, otherwise failure on the unsupported file type
     ./run_vtr_flow <path/to/UHDM/File> <path/to/arch/file> -elaborator yosys -fflegalize

-Passes a Verilog/SystemVerilog/UHDM file to Yosys for performing elaboration.
+Passes a Verilog/SystemVerilog/UHDM file to Yosys to perform elaboration.
 The BLIF elaboration and partial mapping phases will be executed on the generated netlist by Odin-II, and all latches in the Yosys+Odin-II output file will be rising edge.
 Then ABC and VPR perform the default behaviour for the VTR flow, respectively.